dietmarja/curriculum_generator/README.md

 └── visualization/
 └── sankey.py
 scripts/
-├── generate_curriculum.py     # Main script for curriculum generation
-└── generate_all_curricula.py  # Batch generation script
+├── assess_modules.py          # Script to assess the suitabiliy of  the modules in modules.py for curriculum generation ├── generate_curriculum.py     # Main script for curriculum generation └── generate_all_curricula.py  # Batch generation script
 data/